Tuition, Fees, and Other Expenses

 Payment of Charges

 By enrolling in classes at NMSU, a student makes a financial commitment to pay the tuition and fee charges associated with his/her enrollment.
 The enrollment action constitutes a financial obligation between the student and NMSU and that all proceeds of this agreement will be used for education purposes and constitute an education loan pursuant to 11 U.S.C 523(a) (8).
 Terms and Conditions of Course Registration are posted on the University Accounts Receivable (UAR) website and available at time of Registration.
 Payments can be made by mail, web, telephone, or in person at University Accounts Receivable.
 Cash, checks, money orders and limited types of credit cards are accepted.
 All financial aid received must be paid towards balances owed.
 Additional penalty charges will be assessed for failure to make payments when due.
 The University reserves the right to cancel registration of any student who fails to pay, when due, any indebtedness to the institution if not completed by the deadlines as outlined on the UAR website under important dates related to your Student Account.
-Transcripts and diplomas will be withheld until all financial obligations are paid in full.
 Students are prohibited from registering for a term/semester until all previous debts due to the University are paid in full.

 Tuition Adjustments, Refunds and Forfeitures